skuzzle/restrict-imports-enforcer-rule/README.md

 This project adheres to version 2 of the [semantic version specification](http://semver.org).

 You can always safely update the _minor_ and the _patch_ version of the rule's dependency entry within a pom.xml without breaking your build.
 Interface or behavioral changes will only ever be introduced with a new _major_ version.
+Changes that break previous plugin configurations that were wrong in the first place may also be introduced with a _minor_ version change!

 This artifact is (currently) not meant to be used as standalone dependency.
 Thus breaking code changes might occur even between two different patch versions!

 ## Changelog
+### Version 1.1.0
+* [42](https://github.com/skuzzle/restrict-imports-enforcer-rule/issues/42): Add some more configuration consistency checks
+* Update section about _Versioning and Compatibility_
 ### Version 1.0.1
 * [#39](https://github.com/skuzzle/restrict-imports-enforcer-rule/pull/39): Handle double semicolon after import statement
 * [#37](https://github.com/skuzzle/restrict-imports-enforcer-rule/pull/37): Fix version incompatibility